 Obedience classes are quite fun for both owner and dog.
-The exercises are stimulating and engaging, and the clubs and training schools often have other great things to offer, such as fun days, agility courses, club meetings and seminars, social BBQs, annual dog exhibitions and competitions.
-Whether you have had dogs your whole life, or you are new to dog ownership, there are always new skills or information you can learn concerning canine training, techniques and methods.
+The exercises are stimulating and engaging and clubs and training schools often have other great things to offer, such as fun days, agility courses, club meetings and seminars, social BBQs, annual dog exhibitions and competitions.
+Whether you have had dogs your whole life or you are new to dog ownership, there are always new skills or information you can learn concerning canine training, techniques and methods.
 The opportunity to talk to other dog owners and consult your trainer is invaluable and can help resolve difficulties in training or problems with your dog or your own troubles with training.
 The best thing about it is they all understand what you are going through (e.g. for those with puppies that don’t seem to stop chewing the house down, or for those owners who cannot seem to get their dog to stop jumping) and consequently often have excellent tips and suggestions.

 Pet ownership will be a joy and take less time, energy and resources.

-a well trained dog is safer to have around family and friends however animals can be unpredictable and to minimise risk a dog that returns when called can prevent accidents.
+A well trained dog is safer to have around family and friends.
+However animals can be unpredictable and to minimise risk a dog that returns when called can prevent accidents.

 Owner socialisation and community growth

-Going to obedience classes weekly gets you out and about meeting like minded people who love dogs. these people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.
+Going to obedience classes weekly gets you out and about meeting like-minded people who love dogs. these people might live in your neighborhood, allowing you to socialise, develop friendships and to be involved in other local community events.

 ELIGIBILITY OF MEMBERS

-18 years of age and over, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, also arm actions, etc.
+18 years of age and over, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, arm actions, etc.

-8 to 17 years of age, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, also arm actions, etc.
+8 to 17 years of age, capable of understanding instructions and physically able to control their dog to apply training methods, i.e. brisk walking, turning bending, arm actions, etc.